Illinois mortgage help and foreclosure prevention assistance.

 This county has commenced a program that will ensure homeowners and banks across the region communicate prior to foreclosing on a home.
 A neutral third party mediator will be involved in the process.
 This foreclosure mediation program will help ensure all possibilities to a foreclosure are explored, and will ensure homeowners are provided every opportunity to pay their home loan.
 Read Will County foreclosure mediation and get information on the details to the program.

 Borrowers who are faced with a foreclosure, or who are behind on their payments, can attend a free foreclosure prevention workshop or clinic.
 They are held in various locations across the state, and various non-profit agencies and Illinois government organizations sponsor them.
 The sessions provide homeowners the ability to meet with lenders, mortgage servicers, housing counselors, lawyers, and others who are all committed to addressing the foreclosure crisis across the state.
-Read more Illinois foreclosure clinics.
+Read more on Illinois foreclosure clinics.